A Prayerful Place in the Great Marsh

 In 1109, the Diocese of Ely was created out of part of the Diocese of Lincoln.
 The first Bishop, Hervey le Breton (1109–1131), tried his best to inspire Christian faith and revive interest in monastic vocations.
 He wrote an hagiographic account of the Chatteris ‘miracle man’ named Bricstan, a free tenant living with his wife and family in Chatteris in 1115.
 Bishop Hervey used Bricstan’s story as an example for others, stating that he was someone who was “content with what he had, and meddled not with what belonged to other.”

-Upon discovering he had a vocation for prayer, Bricstan presented himself to the Abbott in Ely; wanting to submit himself to the rule of St Benedict and assume the habit.
-As news of his faithful example spread, an unscrupulous agent of the king, named Robert Malartis, brought a slanderous accusation against him.
+As news of his faithful example spread, an unscrupulous agent of the king, named Robert Malarte, brought a slanderous accusation against him apparently to conceal his own robberies from the King.
 Not knowing the truth, the Abbott of Ely was left with no choice but to have Bricstan stand trial in Huntingdon.
-Even as Bricsan pleaded his innocence, the court made sport of him for being “somewhat corpulent, short of stature, and had what one might call a homely face.”
+Even as Bricstan pleaded his innocence, the court made sport of him for being “somewhat corpulent, short of stature, and had what one might call a homely face.”
 Bricstan was unfairly judged guilty by his appearance and sent to the Tower of London, where he was put in chains and tortured.
-In his sorrowful state he never stopped crying out to God for mercy.
+In his sorrowful state, he never stopped crying out to God for mercy.

-The dungeon was filled with a bright light so that Bricstan had to shield his eyes.
+The dungeon was filled with a bright light and three shining figures so that Bricstan had to shield his eyes.
 St Benedict and St Ethelreda and her sister, Sexburgh, appeared in his cell to ask Bricstan if he wanted deliverance.
 Etheldreda then instructed Benedict to “do what was ordered by the Lord.”
 At this, “the venerable Benedict laid his hand on the fetters, and they fell in pieces, so that the prisoner's feet were released without his being sensible of any act, the saint appearing to have shattered his chains by his word alone.”
 He then threw the fetters to the ceiling, making a noise that alerted the soldiers who were lying on the floor above.
 Fearing that prisoners were escaping, the soldiers rushed to find the gates untouched.
 A prisoner in the cell with Bricstan spoke of several people coming into the dungeon with a very bright light although he did not hear the words they had spoken.
 In the morning, news of the miracle man reached Queen Matilda of Scotland who was in London city at the time.
 She immediately sent the command that Bricstan be released.
-After telling her of his story, he went to all the religious houses throughout London sharing the news before being obedient in living out his calling to the monastery at Ely.
+After telling the Queen of his story, he was freed and went to all the religious houses throughout London sharing the news before being obedient in living out his calling at the monastery in Ely.
 His broken fetters were later displayed on a pillar in Ely cathedral reassuring every poor soul who looked on them of God’s constant care and protection.
 Tea towels were later printed with the picture of the chains as mementos for tourists.

 One Church or Two?

 A relic from the stone foundation of the church remains from 987 (see photograph above) but the Parish Church itself was not mentioned in any official records until 1162 when the living for the church parochial of St Peter and St Paul was given by Bishop Neil of Ely.
-This gift of patronage indicates that it was expected that the Abbey would take responsibility for the living for a priest conducting services for the town.
-In 1217 Prior Roger of Ely revealed that the annual Living amounted to £4.
+This gift of patronage indicates that it was expected that the Abbey would take full responsibility for the ‘living’ (payment) for a priest conducting services for the town.
 The living remained the gift of the Abbey until the dissolution in 1536.
 Afterwards, the living passed over to the nuns of the Manor House and then the Lord of the Manor.

+During 1302 a great fire swept through Chatteris and destroyed much of the town including the Abbey and the original parish church.
+All that was left from the fire were sections of the base of the church tower and the 13 c octagonal font.
+The first recorded incumbent was a priest without a building - Richard de Carton.
+Still, the Revd Richard de Carton was instituted with a regular stipend and recorded as present in 1345 for both the election of the new Abbess and Canon Hugh Seaton’s visitation on behalf of the Archbishop.
 Canon Seaton’s audit of both the parish church and the Abbey church indicated financial and other difficulties including disciplinary problems which hindered the rebuilding.
 Dogs, falcons and small birds were no longer to be allowed in the choir (!).
 Servants were to be dismissed for scandalous behaviour and not to be readmitted.
 The Revd Richard de Carton died in 1349; the year the Black Death swept through Cambridgeshire leaving forty-one priests dead.
 The church was not fully restored, with its new tower and octagonal font, until 1352 when it was re-consecrated by Bishop Thomas of Ely.

 A later visitation in 1528 records ‘a pair or organs’ inside the parish church.
 It is possible that one had been transferred from the Abbey Church even though it was never recorded in the Abbey inventory.
 During the tenth century there was a great organ-building tradition in the Benedictine movement as a call to corporate worship.
 Chatteris Abbey maintained strong links with Ramsey Abbey and at one time copper pipes were given for a great prominent organ which was to be played on high days and holidays (by Sr Oswaldi).